-You will work with your advisor to get a clear picture of where you are academically and what you need to accomplish to complete your degree or certificate.
+The financial aid office in coordination with your academic advisor to gain clear picture of where you are academically and what you need to accomplish to complete your degree or certificate.
 Included in the academic plan will be the courses you need to earn your degree or certificate, the amount of time it will take to complete the classes, whether you should take night classes, online classes, or summer classes, an assessment of other factors supporting your academic performance.
 It is essential that you complete the academic plan exactly as written and agreed upon in order to receive financial aid.
-You may not fail a class, withdraw from a class after aid payment, or take a class at another school while on Academic Plan.
+Any changes to the Academic Plan must be approved by the Director of Financial Aid.